Follow the Rules (song): Airplay

 In the UK, "Follow the Rules" received more than 500 plays a week on mainstream radio at its peak and around 45 regional radio stations were giving it support.
-After the success of "Dreamer" and "Don't Stop Movin'", radio stations were keen to play the track.
-On Capital Radio, it was the most popular of the three songs, while Atlantic 252 couldn't get enough of it, spinning it 54 times in the week it dropped out of the Top 40.
-Dance station Galaxy was playing it 50 times a week at the end of October and start of November 1996, while Radio One gave it between 15-18 plays per week, balancing out a guitar-led playlist.
-Livin 'Joy also benefited from television exposure and their performance on the Smash Hits Poll Winners' Party helped bring the act out to a wider audience.
+On Capital Radio, it was more popular than "Dreamer" and "Don't Stop Movin'", while Atlantic 252 played it 54 times in the week it dropped out of the Top 40.
+Dance station Galaxy was playing it 50 times a week at the end of October and start of November 1996, while Radio One gave it between 15-18 plays per week.
+Music Week attributed its airplay success to the group's television exposure and performance on the Smash Hits Poll Winners' Party.

-Music video

-A music video was produced to promote the single.
-It was published on YouTube in March 2018.